 "Pregnancy loss is a topic that touches almost everyone—10 to 25% of all known pregnancies end in miscarriage.
 I'm not surprised at how common they are.
 Almost every single one of my friends has experienced some kind of struggle with infertility or miscarriage," she said.

-We thank women like Baldwin, Duggar and Gallagher for making these kinds of announcements because no mother should have to feel alone when suffering pregnancy loss, and hearing these stories lets women know they are not alone.
+We thank women like Baldwin, Charnas, Scott and Van Der Week for making these kinds of announcements because no mother should have to feel alone when suffering pregnancy loss, and hearing these stories lets women know they are not alone.

 We wish these women could have made the social media announcements they were expecting to make, but we are grateful for their honesty.